Genymobile/genymotion-device-web-player/README.md

 ### `sendData`

-used to send message to VM.
+used to send messages to the VM.

 ```html
 sendData({ channel: 'battery', messages: ['set state level 10', 'set state status true'], })